slacgismo/regrow/generation_modeling/README.md

     - Primary fuel type and category
     - Nameplate capacity

 - `generation_cost.csv`: This file contains the generation costs by fuel and generator type.
 The file include a reference to the source of the cost data, which varies according to the generation type.
+This data is compiled from multiple sources, as specified in the `source` column of the file.

 - `generation_types.csv`: This file contains the generation types corresponding to the `genname` suffixes.
 (Generators are named using the bus id and a generation type suffix, which can be used to determine what is the type of generator.)
-The following generator types are recognized: `steam`, `biomass`, `gas`, `geothermal`, `storage` (discharge), `solar`, `wind`, `hydro`, `nuclear`, and `dcline` (output).
+The following generator types are recognized: `steam`, `biomass`, `gas`, `geothermal`, `storage` (discharge), `solar`, `wind`, `hydro`, `nuclear`, and `dcline` (output). *Source*: Jin Tan (jin.tan@nrel.gov).

-- `counties.csv`: This file contains the county-level data used to identify where powerplants are and to which WECC240 node they should be connected.
+- `counties.csv`: This file contains the county-level data used to identify where powerplants are and to which WECC240 node they should be connected. *Source*: US Department of Commerce Census Bureau FIPS data.

-- `powerplants.csv.zip`: This file contains the HFLD powerplant data used to generation the `powerplants.glm` file.
+- `powerplants.csv.zip`: This file contains the HFLD powerplant data used to generation the `powerplants.glm` file. *Source*: HFLD Powerplant Data.

-- `wecc240_gis.csv`: This file contains the WECC240 node data, including GIS data needed to locate nodes geographically.
+- `wecc240_gis.csv`: This file contains the WECC240 node data, including GIS data needed to locate nodes geographically. *Source*: Jin Tan (jin.tan@nrel.gov).

 ## Intermediate Data